OctopusDeploy/blog/blog/2019-09/automate-sql-server-developer-install-with-docker/index.md

 ## Prep Work

 This article will assume you have a passing familiarity with Docker.
 If you are not familiar with the core concepts of Docker, I encourage you to read the [Docker overview page](https://docs.docker.com/engine/docker-overview/).
-The key thing to understand is the difference between images and containers.

 My laptop is running Windows 10 professional.
 I will be using [Docker Desktop](https://docs.docker.com/docker-for-windows/), which is sometimes known as Docker for Windows.
 Some prep-work will be needed before I can jump in and start writing scripts.

 ### Enable CPU Virtualization
 When it comes down to it, Docker is a virtualization host.
-Just like any other virtualization host, the CPU has to support virtualization and that has to be enabled.
+Just like any other virtualization host, the CPU has to support virtualization, and that feature has to be enabled.
 Typically virtualization is enabled in the BIOS.
-Which means you'll have to do a Google search on how to to enable it in your computer manufacturer's BIOS.
+Which means you'll have to do a Google search on how to enable it in your computer manufacturer's BIOS.
 Intel calls their virtualization technology [Intel VT](https://www.intel.com/content/www/us/en/virtualization/virtualization-technology/intel-virtualization-technology.html), along with Intel VTx.
 AMD calls their virtualization technology [AMD V](https://www.amd.com/en/technologies/virtualization), sometimes you'll see it called VDI or SVM.

 ### Installing Docker for Windows
 After the quick BIOS update, it is time to install Docker Desktop, which includes Docker Compose and the Docker CLI.
 The whole process to install Docker for Windows is [nicely documentation](https://docs.docker.com/docker-for-windows/install/).
 No need to repeat that.

 One thing to note, if you don't have Hyper-V enabled, the installer will enable it for you.
 That will require a restart of the computer.

-As I stated earlier, I want to eventually run my entire CI/CD pipeline on Docker.
+As I stated earlier, I want to run my entire CI/CD pipeline on Docker eventually.
 At the time of this writing, the Octopus Deploy image is for Windows-based containers only.
 After Docker Desktop has been installed, I need to switch over to Windows containers.
-That is done by right clicking on the Docker Desktop icon in the taskbar and selecting `Switch to Windows containers...`.
+That is done by right-clicking on the Docker Desktop icon in the taskbar and selecting `Switch to Windows containers...`.

 ![](docker-desktop-switch-to-windows-containers.png)

 ### Setting up Folders to Share with Docker Containers
 By default, Docker treats all containers as stateless.
-Any changes made to the container, such as a creating a database, will be deleted when the container is removed.
-This problem can be solved by making use of volumes in docker.
-I setup a folder on my hard drive, C:\Docker\Volumes, to store those volumes.
+Expect any changes made to the container, such as creating a database, to be destroyed.
+This problem can be solved by making use of volumes in Docker.
+I set up a folder on my hard drive, C:\Docker\Volumes, to store those volumes.

 ![](docker-shared-folders.png)

-It is important to note that if I were running these as Linux based containers I would need to follow the steps listed in the [Docker documentation on sharing drives](https://docs.docker.com/docker-for-windows/#shared-drives).
+It is important to note that if I were running these as Linux based containers, I would need to follow the steps listed in the [Docker documentation on sharing drives](https://docs.docker.com/docker-for-windows/#shared-drives).

 ### Anti-Virus Configuration
-One downside of running a Windows container (aside from the space overhead), is anti-virus products can and will block them from downloading.
-This is because of how Docker stores images on the Windows file system.
-Essentially, another folder called Windows will appear in a random location.
+One downside of running a Windows container (aside from the space overhead), is anti-virus software can and will block them from downloading.
+That blocking occurs because of how Docker stores images on the Windows file system.
+Essentially, another folder called Windows will appear in what appears to be a random location.
 When anti-virus scanners see that they freak out.
 Make sure you are using the latest version of your anti-virus of choice.
+Don't be surprised if you have to exclude `C:\ProgramData\Docker` from scanning.

 ![](extracted-docker-files-windows.png)

 ## Bootstrapping
-When setting up SQL Server, TeamCity or Octopus Deploy in Docker you will go through the same process.
+When setting up SQL Server, TeamCity, or Octopus Deploy in Docker, you will go through the same process.

 1. Get the container running.
 2. Configure something, such as create a database, add a build agent, create a service account.